 - Keep bird feeders away from windows.
 Millions of birds die each year, in the US alone, due to window collisions.

 That’s why, rather than picking a standard window bird feeder, we highly recommend the 91-Inch Deluxe Multi-Feeder.
+In the development of this item we’ve kept you and the birds you attract in mind.
 One of the great things about it is you can stake it wherever you would like, which is optimal for bird safety.
 This bird feeder pole is made of rust-resistant steel that stakes into the ground, so you don’t have to hang your feeders onto a tree or on a window.

 What’s more is that it comes with bird feeder accessories like extra hooks, a water bowl, mesh tray, a suet cage, and seed feeder so you can provide all your feathered friends’ needs in just one feeding pole.

 Choose classic black or opt for brown.